mozman/ezdxf/docs/source/dxfinternals/handles.rst

 means that they are translated whenever the host object is merged into a different drawing.
 However, 1005 items are not translated to session-persistent identifiers or internal entity names in AutoLISP and ObjectARX.
 They are stored as handles.

+When a drawing with handles and extended data handles is imported into another drawing using INSERT, INSERT *, XREF Bind, XBIND, or partial OPEN, the extended data handles are **translated** in the same manner as their corresponding entity handles, thus maintaining their binding.
+This is also done in the EXPLODE block operation or for any other AutoCAD operation.
+When AUDIT detects an extended data handle that doesn't match the handle of an entity in the drawing file, it is considered an error.
+If AUDIT is fixing entities, it sets the handle to "0"